 |Three optional modules|

-Students need to have previously completed modules in macroeconomics and microeconomics.
+Students need to have previously completed undergraduate courses in microeconomics, macroeconomics and econometrics/economic statistics at an intermediate level.
 The MSc Economics is a quantitative degree and students will need to be competent in several areas of mathematics.
 All student attend a short pre-sessional mathematics and statistics course before the term starts.

 Typical careers paths